 They are ideal for anyone, whether you’re a first-timer or an experienced cruiser, couple, group, family or solo traveller and they’ll deliver a modern, energetic and entertaining glimpse of the cruising world every time.
 You may not have considered cruising before but Royal Caribbean will convince you that it’s the perfect holiday to take and dispel any common misconceptions about cruising!

 Royal Caribbean cruises don’t leave you feeling restricted on the ship as they give you the freedom to enjoy truly entertaining facilities.
 The trip is just as much about the on-board experience as it is about the ports that you visit (in fact lots of people never even get off in port at all if you can believe that- the ships are that good!)

 The typical Royal Caribbean traveller is someone that loves to explore, get involved in activities and spend their holiday enjoying life to the max.

-We know the stereotype of cruise style entertainment is to be sitting around playing bingo or listening to bad cabaret (at least according to Simon Cowell it is anyway) and whilst that’s never true, it’s especially not the case on Royal Caribbean as you can enjoy a vast variety of on-board activities!
-Their cruises are equivalent to four or five star all-inclusive holidays on land yet for the same money you can get so much more!
+We know the stereotype of cruise style entertainment is to be sitting around playing bingo or listening to bad cabaret and whilst that’s never true, it’s especially not the case on Royal Caribbean as you can enjoy a vast variety of on-board activities!
+Their cruises are equivalent to four or five-star all-inclusive holidays on land yet for the same money you can get so much more!

 Activities vary from ship to ship but all have something spectacular to offer.
-The newest ships (Quantum class) offer the most advanced entertainment on the seas, with everything from an iFly sky diving simulator to The North Star, (a jewel shaped pod that ascends more than three hundred feet above sea level to give you an incredible 360-degree view of ship and sea.)
+The newest ships offer the most advanced entertainment on the seas, with everything from an iFly sky diving simulator to The North Star.
+A jewel-shaped pod that ascends more than three hundred feet above sea level to give you an incredible 360-degree view of ship and sea.